anp-scp/django-to-rest/README.md

         return self.choice_text
 ```

 Note the use of the decorators.
 We just need to use the decorator and all the views and serializers would be created during startup.
-But apart from from that, we need one more line to add in `urls.py` of the project (not any app) as shown below:
+But apart from that, we need one more line to add in `urls.py` of the project (not any app) as shown below:
 ```py title="urls.py" linenums="1"
 from to_rest import utils